 Release your inhibitions and conquer your fear of heights at District 21, an indoor adventure theme park.
 Spanning across 70,000 sq ft, the theme park consists of 10 adventure attractions such as Power Station, Ninja Warrior Course, Sky Trail and Roller Glider.
 Expect a lot of fun here at District 21, where you’ll get to climb, jump, slide, ride and fly.
 Indeed, all of the attractions will test your courage and stamina.

-District 21 is conveniently located in Putrajaya, an area that you’ll pass by before arriving in Kuala Lumpur International Airport.
+District 21 is conveniently located in Putrajaya, an area that you’ll pass by before arriving at Kuala Lumpur International Airport.
 Isn’t it the perfect activity before flying back home?